the-pixelbot-alt/the-pixelbot-alt/README.md

 - 👋 Hi, I’m @the-pixelbot-alt
-- 👀 I’m interested in ...
+- 👀 I’m interested in kittens
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on an OS
-- 📫 How to reach me: (Here)[https://matrix.to/#/!VuFzyRtVHIsMcYZAWg:matrix.org?via=matrix.org]
+- 📫 How to reach me: [https://ni.run/NY2LO5a]
-- 😄 Pronouns: ...
+- 😄 Pronouns: He/They
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: Dont anger dogs or they will eat your commands

 <!---
 the-pixelbot-alt/the-pixelbot-alt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.